Rookout/docs/docs/rules-namespaces-object.md

 Your code may generate quite resource heavy debug messages.
 For example, you may be debugging a snippet with a huge string, or a snippet with an infinite reference loop.
 To make sure performance isn’t impacted when debugging such snippets, we set some limits on how we fetch data.
 You may have encountered these limitations when seeing a truncated variable in the message pane or in the downloaded JSON file.

-To better explain how these limits are defined, let’s say we are debugging the following the following snippet, written in pseudo code:
+To better explain how these limits are defined, let’s say we are debugging the following snippet, written in pseudo code:

 ```javascript
 Class Person{